 This stand-by, also called TLS, is similar to the other liquid clays and can also be used as a glue and thinner.
 But it does not bake particularly clear.
 Thick layers will be opaque.
 It can be effectively used as a varnish, however, by using a cosmetic sponge to dab the TLS onto your clay surface.
 Wait a few minutes for it to settle and level (a bit) and then bake.
 Afterward, thin layers will be invisible, but the surface will be matte.
 If you use a heat gun on cured TLS, it will become glossier, giving a satin finish.

 Spray varnish seems like such a perfect solution.
-Just take your project out on the porch, spray it real quick, come back in and you’re done.
+Just take your project out on the porch, spray it real quick, come back in, and you’re done.
 But sadly, very few brands of spray varnish will work with polymer clay.
 MOST of them will be softened by the plasticizer in polymer clay and stay sticky.
 PYM II (now discontinued and nearly impossible to find) is a unique spray acrylic coating that does not stay sticky and works well with polymer clay.
-PYM is not glossy or matte, rather, it’s sort of a semi-gloss finish.
-Multiple coats will give a more durable finish, but do let it dry between coats.
-Many thin coats is far better than one thick one.
+PYM is not glossy or matte.
+Rather, it’s sort of a semi-gloss finish.
+Multiple coats will give a more durable finish but do let it dry between coats.
+Many thin coats are far better than one thick one.
 Read about my experiments with spray sealers here.
 Helmar Crystal Kote Matte is another spray varnish that works well with polymer clay.
 It is nearly invisible on your project.

 You will want to use a spray varnish when you need to quickly seal and stabilize surface treatments such as mica powders, chalks, and glitter.
 Sprays also work nicely to apply a varnish coating onto textured surfaces.